Millisecond Cadence Radio Frequency Interference Filters: Introduction

 \section{Introduction}

-Radio Frequency Interference (RFI) refers to anthropomorphic radio energy received by radio telescopes.
-These signals can be significantly brighter than the radio sky, obscuring or degrading the observed signal.
-These effects are of grave concern for transient radio astronomy, where some events are not repeated. fast radio bursts \citep[FRBs;][]{Lorimer-2007} and a subset of the pulsar population, the rotating radio transients \citep[RRATs;][]{McLaughlin-2006} in particular have a limited number of pulses and if these individual pulses are missed, that information is lost.
-This contrasts with persistent sources such as pulsars, where longer integration can increase the signal-to-noise ratio.
-Effective RFI mitigation is still important for these sources because it can save valuable telescope time and reduce the amount of false positive candidates that must be discarded.
+Radio frequency interference (RFI) refers to anthropomorphic radio energy received by radio telescopes.
+These signals can be significantly brighter than those of astrophysical origin and therefore a major impediment to the science goals of an observation.
+The effects of RFI are of grave concern for transient radio astronomy, where some events do not necessarily repeat.
+Excellent examples of such source classes are fast radio bursts \citep[FRBs;][]{Lorimer-2007} and a subset of the pulsar population, the rotating radio transients \citep[RRATs;][]{McLaughlin-2006}.
+For both classes, where there is a limited number of pulses, RFI can often mean that vital information remains irretrievable if individual pulses are missed.
+This contrasts with persistent sources such as pulsars, where longer observations can increase the signal-to-noise ratio (S/N).
+Effective RFI mitigation is still important for these sources because it can save valuable telescope time and, as is well known for pulsar searches \citep[see, e.g.,][]{Burke_Spolaor_2011, iqrm}, can reduce the number of false positive candidates that ultimately limit the overall sensitivity of a survey.
 Currently, there is significant interest in transient astrophysical sources.
-More FRBs will allow their use as cosmological probes \citep[][]{Walters-2018} and allow better constraints on progenitor models.
-Pulsars provide insights into different states of matter, interstellar medium, galactic dynamics, general relativity, and gravitational waves.
-An overview of pulsars and their uses can be found in \citet[][]{pulsar_handbook}.
-The interested in FRBs and pulsars has lead to dedicated campaigns to search for these sources, see \citet[][]{chime_frb_2018} and \citet[][]{palfa} for an example of a notable FRB and pulsar search, respectively.
+A larger sample of FRBs, for example, will allow their use as cosmological probes \citep[][]{Walters-2018} and permit better constraints on progenitor models, which in turn will provide insights into the physics of the FRB emission mechanism \citep{frb_overview, Bhandari}.
+Pulsars provide insights into different states of matter, the interstellar medium, galactic dynamics, general relativity, and gravitational waves \citep{pulsar_handbook}.